oskariorg/oskari-docs/md/documentation/backend/enabling-user-data-store.md

 Remember layer id of this new inserted layer for properties configuration

-### Configure default view and bundle config for to add `myplacesimport` or create new view according to lastest oskari.org documentation
+### Configure default view and bundle config for to add `myplacesimport` or create new view according to lastest Oskari documentation

     \content-resources\src\main\resources\sql\PostgreSQL\add_userlayer_to_default_view.sql